 Stamptastic Stamps have an RRP of £10.00 and Stamptastic Ink Pads have an RRP of £12.00

-Disclosure: We were sent the above products to review, however all opinions are my own.
+Disclosure: I was sent the above products to review, however all opinions are my own.